crackerboy/DESKTOP_A-Explorer_File_Browser_via_Serial/README.md

 In begin of session GUI sent one char flag.
 Main flags:  **D** (download), **M** (memory), **L** (list), **R** (remove), **E** (format), **U** (upload), **X** (execute) и **Q** (reboot).
 In next step sending any parametrs like as size of file, name of file and e. t. c.

 It’s easy to prove that the bundle’s functionality includes a getting file list, space inforamtion, removing files, uploading and downloading, format memory, execution file (for example showing picture on LCD screen).
-In file browser shows percentage.
+In file browser shows icons, filename and filesize.
+Process shows percentage in status bar.
 Space of memory info show in progressbar.